Close

 • The Time Horizon (The “By When”): What is the concrete timeframe in which you want to accomplish your goals?
 This will shape the carpentry of your investment and the times and tenses involved in savings plans.

-Types of Financial Goals
+What are the Types of Financial Goals?

 Short-Term Goals

-A short term financial goal is an objective that can be achieved in a few months.
+A short-term financial goal is an objective that can be achieved in a few months.
 They are usually accomplished in the near future.
 For example, saving for a vacation, starting an emergency fund, purchasing a gadget, etc. Some short-term financial goals are small milestones that help you to reach long-term goals.

 Mid-Term Goals

-Mid-term goals are intermediate goals as they take a longer time than short-term goals but a shorter period than long-term goals.
-It may take from a few months to a few years to achieve mid-term goals.
+Mid-term goals are intermediate goals, as they take a longer time than short-term goals but a shorter period than long-term goals.
+It may take a few months to a few years to achieve mid-term goals.
 Saving for your marriage, saving for a new house, renovating your current home, starting a new business, etc., are categorized as mid-term goals.

 Long-Term Goals